 - The assessment of the Company's ability to continue as a going concern requires significant judgment.
-The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, as disclosed in Note 2. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators or impairment under IFRS 6. - The determination of the acquisition of LRE as an asset acquisition rather than a business combination requires management judgment whether LRE met the definition of business, as disclosed in Note 6. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs, as disclosed in Note 8.
+The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, as disclosed in Note 2. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators of impairment under IFRS 6 Exploration for and Evaluation of Mineral Resources. - The determination of the acquisition of LRE as an asset acquisition rather than a business combination requires management judgment whether LRE met the definition of business, as disclosed in Note 6. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs, as disclosed in Note 8.